 Pegasus CEO Bill Shea has come to Kenya to field test his company’s innovative wireless sensor technology in the harshest of conditions with the world’s best runners.
 The information gleaned in Ngong, Iten, and Eldoret will not only assist the athletes who utilize the technology in fine-tuning their training, but will help Shea and his staff of engineers back at UCLA to better modify and refine the sensor design and internal software as the system is readied for the market.

 The Maasai land spills out from the western slopes of the Ngong Hills where nomadic Maasai villages have developed through many hundreds of years.
 The word “Ngong” is a Maasai word meaning “knuckles”, representing the four ridges of the Ngong Hills arrayed above the plain, and today, accented at their peaks with long tendrils of clouds.

 The area below, through which the rocky dirt Masai Land Road meanders, is a flat plain of scrub bushes, rocks, and airy Acacia trees.
 Small shambas, farms, can be seen rising off some distance from the road, and occasional clumps of cows vie for right-of-way with the runners.
 And though the red-clay surface is as uneven as a mother’s justice, the heaves and hollows, swales and ruts of the rough hewn road contributes to the foot and ankle strength which extend up the leg to lend power and feel to a Kenyan runner’s stride, especially when he or she races atop smooth macadam in competition.

-After an 18-minute, two-mile warm up during which his cadence held steady at a modest 83- 84 strides per minute, and his very symmetrical ground contact time averaged 0.24 seconds per foot strike, Makau and his three training partners began their fartlek session as children, now late for school, and local Maasai farmers watched from the side of the road with various degrees of interest.
+After an 18-minute, two-mile warm up during which his cadence held steady at a modest 83 – 84 strides per minute, and his very symmetrical ground contact time averaged 0.24 seconds per foot strike, Makau and his three training partners began their fartlek session while children, now late for school, and local Maasai farmers watch from the side of the road with various degrees of interest.